-- 7.35 If the leakage is on the customer's side of the meter, the customer will be responsible for the payment of all water supplied to the property. - 7.36 Where suitable proof of repair costs are provided, the Municipality may, at its sole discretion, provide relieve to a maximum of 50% of the charge raised for the water lost due to the leak. - 7.37 The customer has the responsibility to control and monitor his/her water consumption.
+- 7.35 If the leakage is on the customer's side of the meter, the customer will be responsible for the payment of all water supplied to the property. - 7.36 Where suitable proof of repair costs is provided, the Municipality may, at its sole discretion, provide relieve to a maximum of 50% of the charge raised for the water lost due to the leak.